ws111994/Guide-to-Notion/docs/task2.md

 ## Customizing the task board

-### Creating the category by adding heading
+### Creating the category

 After creating new page, you will now need to add heading to create categories.
-1. Type '/heading 2' to create category, then name the catagory.
+1. Type `/heading 2` to create category, then name the catagory.

 <img width="1517" alt="Screen Shot 2022-04-05 at 11 28 58 PM" src="https://user-images.githubusercontent.com/90341253/161932980-8e61a351-7ae0-41c2-88de-ed15954d6823.png">

-Alternatively, you can use markdown syntax to create the headings.</br> If you use '##' followed by single 'space' press, you will be able to create a heading 2.
+Alternatively, you can use markdown syntax to create the headings.
+If you use `##` followed by single `space` press, you will be able to create a heading 2.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/90341253/161910882-59bea58d-a861-446d-a231-3d26d180f94b.gif)

 ### Arranging the categories

 To have a better visual representation, the categories will need to be arranged horizontally on your Notion.
 In order to achieve this, you will need to click and grab the second category.
-Then you 'drag and drop' to the right of the first category.
+Then you drag and drop to the right of the first category.

-1. Click on the '6 dot icon' and drag and drop the category right to the first category.
+1. Click on the 6 dot icon and drag and drop the category right to the first category.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/90341253/161934666-d0a2f6fc-db30-4444-936e-5ea6630ac234.gif)